 The C based shared library is the way to go.
-Either link with helicsSharedLib.lib/so/dylib and add the include directory containing a helics folder or link the CMake target HELICS::helicsSharedLib.
+Either link with libhelics.lib/so/dylib and add the include helics.h or link the CMake target HELICS::helics.

 Then linking with the C shared library and using the C++98 header only wrapper is the most appropriate choice.
 The CMake target HELICS::helicsCpp98 can be used if using CMake.

-If you not using cmake then link against the helics-shared.lib/so/dylib as appropriate for the operating system and include the headers directory.
+If you are not using CMake then link against the libhelicscpp.lib/so/dylib as appropriate for the operating system and include the headers directory.
 Also advisable (though not strictly necessary is to define HELICS_SHARED_LIBRARY as part of the compilation before including some headers).
-The apps library is helics-apps-shared.lib/so/dylib and the corresponding dll/so/dylib should be on the path or in the same directory for windows or added to the RPATH on other operating systems.
+The apps library is

-If you are using CMake and want to use static libraries or use the apps library as a static library then HELICS supports building as a subproject and linking the targets HELICS::apps or HELICS::application-api.
+If you are using CMake and building HELICS as part of the project and want to use static libraries or use the apps library as a static library then HELICS supports building as a CMake subproject and linking the targets HELICS::apps or HELICS::application-api.

-- For C++14 in common build configurations use the C shared library or the C++ shared library from the installers or build it yourself to ensure library compatibility.
+For C++17 in common build configurations use the C shared library or the C++ shared library from the installers or build it yourself to ensure library compatibility.